 Colorado has attracted new settlements as Amish expand westward

 Colorado saw its first Amish communities in the early 1900s.
 Amish have never had a significant presence in the state, however.
-But a recent wave of settlement may change that.
-As of 2010, the state was home to 4 Amish communities (Young Center 2010).
+But a slow-but-steady pattern of settlement dating to the early 2000s may change that.
+As of 2021, the state is home to six Amish communities.

 New Amish Migration to the West

 Population pressures in heavily-settled eastern communities have long caused Amish to seek new opportunities to cheaply acquire farmland.
 Outside of their homelands in Pennsylvania, Amish have found prime areas for settlement in the Midwest and have also settled in the South (Tennessee, Kentucky) and North (Maine, New York, Ontario).

 Western states first attracted settlement in the 1800s, with Amish communities since founded–and later disbanded–in states including Arizona, New Mexico, and Oregon (Settlements That Failed, David Luthy).
 Colorado is another state that has found itself in this group, but unlike those previously mentioned, it has slowly built and maintained an Amish presence.